alexch/deck.rb/README.md

 ## TODO

 * fix title tag (base it off of presentation name or something)
+* scale images to fit on the page

 * if no files are specified, use either './showoff.json' or all `.md` files under current directory
 * deck.json config file
 * config options: